 Often when people see the three R's they automatically focus on recycling and not give reduce and reuse much thought.
 There's a reason why reducing what we consume is the first of the three R's - it is what we should be focusing on first.
 By getting by with less, we eliminate the emissions that would be generated from the complete life cycle of a new product: obtaining the raw materials, manufacturing, shipping the product, its use and then its disposal at the end of it's life.
 Even recycling a product produces greenhouse gas emissions so we as individuals need to think about the importance of "Reduce" before deciding to buy something new.

-The historic Paris Climate Conference of December 2015 resulted in a collective resolve among 197 countries to limit the planet's average global temperature increase to no more than 2°C above pre-industrial levels to avoid a critical threshold above which the planet could experience irreversible catastrophic impacts.
+The historic Paris Climate Conference of December 2015 resulted in 197 countries resolving to limit the planet's average global temperature to below a 2°C rise from pre-industrial levels to avoid a critical threshold above which the planet could experience irreversible catastrophic impacts.

 Climate Scientists have calculated that a safe atmospheric CO2eq limit is 350PPM which translates to approximately a 1°C of warming from pre-industrial levels.
 Currently, our CO2 levels are much higher than 350PPM so we have our work cut out for us to not only stop emitting greenhouse gases, but to sequester the excess CO2 already in the atmosphere.
 To achieve this, governments and citizens in these countries will each need to do their part to reduce their own carbon footprint and begin drawing down atmospheric carbon in order to stabilize the climate.

 The 2° Institute mission is to develop and support strategies that empower people to make the behavioural and lifestyle changes needed to keep global warming below 2 degrees celsius from pre-industrial levels and restore a stable climate.